ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 ## Credits

 This project is born from the work of **Hazerou** (https://gbatemp.net/threads/60-fps-cheats-for-nswitch.592464/) and the many great cheat makers who have contributed and continue to contribute cheats.

+Special thanks to **AnimatedSwine37** (https://twitter.com/AnimatedSwine37) for creating the auto updating Games.md!

 All cheat authors are credited inside the `TitleID/Game Name.txt` files!